hallettj/git-format-staged/README.md

 git-format-staged tackles this problem by running the formatter on the staged version of the file.
-Staging changes to a file actually produces a new file that exists in the git object database. git-format-staged uses some git plumbing commands to content from that file to your formatter.
+Staging changes to a file actually produces a new file that exists in the git object database. git-format-staged uses some git plumbing commands to send content from that file to your formatter.
 The command replaces file content in the git index.
 The process bypasses the working tree, so any unstaged changes are ignored by the formatter, and remain unstaged.